nvdweem/PCPanel/README.md

 ## Windows

-Just doubleclick the msi installer and you should be good to go.
+Just double-click the msi installer and you should be good to go.
 The installer will run the application after the installation is complete and will add the application to start automatically on Windows startup.

 ## Linux